Deborah Frances-White

-Deborah Frances-White is a London-based comedian, author and screenwriter.
+Deborah Frances-White (born 10 December 1967) is a London-based comedian, author and screenwriter.
 She has both British and Australian citizenship.
 She hosts the podcasts Global Pillage and The Guilty Feminist.
-She wrote the 2019 comedy film Say My Name.
+She wrote the 2018 comedy film Say My Name.

 Early life

 Frances-White was born in Australia and adopted at ten days old.
 She grew up in Brisbane, Queensland.
 Her family converted to Jehovah’s Witnesses when she was a teenager; Frances-White has since left the community and describes herself as an atheist.
 During her gap year, she moved to London and later studied English at Harris Manchester College, Oxford University.